How to use MAPfrappe…

 If you like this page, you might also like some of these:

-- Original MAPfrappe site - Original version of MAPfrappe, intended for desktop browsers.
+- Original MAPfrappe site - Original version of MAPfrappe, intended for older desktop browsers.

 - - Drew is a fan of my site and maintains a publicly shared index of map comparisons.
 Thanks Drew!